Island of Mozambique: Attractions

 Other notable buildings on the island include the Palace and Chapel of São Paulo, built in 1640 as a Jesuit College and subsequently used as the Governor's Residence, now a museum; the Museum of Sacred Art, housed in the Church of the Misericórdia run by the House of Mercy, displaying an excellent Makonde crucifix; the Church of Santo António; the Church of the Misericórdia; and the Chapel of Nossa Senhora de Baluarte.
 The island, now entirely urbanised, is also home to several mosques and a Hindu temple.
 A 3 km bridge was erected in the 1960s to connect it to the mainland.

-The island in itself is not very big, about 3 km long and between 200 and 500 metres wide.
+The island in itself is not large, about 3 km long and between 200 and 500 metres wide.
 Most historical buildings are at the island's northern end.
 The majority of the residents live in reed houses in Makuti Town at the southern end of the island.